-Box 3.3.1.C Ensuring Availability of Germplasm - Policy Aspects AGP1 - Describe the germplasm distribution policy that you follow at your genebank.
-No distribution of cryopreserved material
+Box 3.3.1.C Ensuring Availability of Germplasm - Policy Aspects

+AGP1 - Describe the germplasm distribution policy that you follow at your genebank.
 (Cryopreserved material is for distribution in exclusive cases only - e.g. for special research, please describe your policy; who the requestor is; what the purpose of the germplasm request is; any restrictive conditions and/or the total amount of accessions sent per request for distribution of germplasm; use of a formal agreement to distribute the germplasm).